 For those who commute to work each morning, you may think working from home means waking up whenever you want, working in your pajamas, and essentially living the dream.
 For those of us who do work from home, we know it’s not that simple.

 Working from home comes with a bunch of obstacles, and your dog can sometimes be one of them.

 Is being a pet parent getting in the way of you working from home?
 Check out these tips to keep your sanity and your paycheck.

 Set Designated Play Times

 Do you work from home with pets?
-How do you keep your pets happy while simultaneously getting everything checked off of your to-do list?
-Let us know your tips and tricks to a healthy work-pup balance in the comments!
+How do you keep them happy while also getting everything checked off of your to-do list?
+Let us know your tips and tricks to a healthy work-pup balance in the comments below!